younghhk/software/MATLAB/README.md

 ## Overview

-The proposed KNN-based LASSO is a novel framework for dynamic modeling of the associations between  outcomes and  factors using varying-coefficients (VC) regional quantile regression via K-nearest neighbors (KNN) fused Lasso.
-It can capture the time-varying effects of age.
-We develop an alternating direction method of multipliers (ADMM) algorithm.
+Our KNN-based LASSO framework is a new approach for dynamic modeling of the associations between risk factors and outcomes using VC regional quantile regression via K-nearest neighbors fused Lasso.
+One of its strengths is its ability to capture the time-varying effects of age.
+To make it all work, we've created an ADMM algorithm that uses an alternating direction method of multipliers.

 ## Main functions